ellenvanwyk/ellenvanwyk.github.io/caseStudies/_posts/2018-03-08-etAlHealth.markdown

   </tr>
 </table>

- I illustrated the proto personas and contributed to their development

 ## Interview Key Findings

-* <span class = "bullet-lead">Rare Diseases are more complicated than we had imagined:  </span>Many rare diseases have subtypes, which adds yet another layer of complexity.
+* **Rare Diseases are more complicated than we had imagined:** Many rare diseases have subtypes, which adds yet another layer of complexity.
 For example, Castleman has 4 different subtypes.
 Initially, we hoped to be able to include keywords such as subtypes, demographics, and symptoms, but we discovered there was no feasible data solution.
 Later versions of the designs do include subtypes, which our data scientists were able to accommodate.

-* <span class = "bullet-lead">No simple quality signal:  </span>Different users want to see different signals of doctor quality, including funding source, methods, symptoms researched, and number of papers published.
+* **No simple quality signal:** Different users want to see different signals of doctor quality, including funding source, methods, symptoms researched, and number of papers published.
 I accommodated this by exposing all the available information about the publications on the profile page.

-* <span class = "bullet-lead">Prioritize accessibility:  </span>Some of our interviewees had limited mobility and energy, meaning the site should be very easy to use and accessible.
+* **Prioritize accessibility:** Some of our interviewees had limited mobility and energy, meaning the site should be very easy to use and accessible.

 ## Wireframes